tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mps_workflow.html.markdown

 * `path` - (Optional, String) The address of the subtitle file to be compressed into the video.
 * `stream_index` - (Optional, Int) Specifies the subtitle track to be compressed into the video.
 If there is a specified Path, the Path has a higher priority.
 Path and StreamIndex specify at least one.

-The `t_e_h_d_config` object supports the following:

-* `max_video_bitrate` - (Optional, Int) The upper limit of the video bit rate, No filling means no modification.
-* `type` - (Optional, String) &quot;Extremely high-definition type, optional value:&quot;&quot;TEHD-100: Extreme HD-100.&quot;&quot;Not filling means that the ultra-fast high-definition is not enabled.&quot;.

-The `t_e_h_d_config` object supports the following:

-* `type` - (Required, String) &quot;Extremely high-definition type, optional value:&quot;&quot;TEHD-100: Extreme HD-100.&quot;&quot;Not filling means that the ultra-fast high-definition is not enabled.&quot;.
-* `max_video_bitrate` - (Optional, Int) &quot;The upper limit of the video bit rate, which is valid when the Type specifies the ultra-fast HD type.&quot;&quot;Do not fill in or fill in 0 means that there is no upper limit on the video bit rate.&quot;.

 The `tail_set` object supports the following:

 * `type` - (Required, String) Enter the type of source object, which supports COS and URL.